ONSdigital/sdx-deliver/README.md

 ### PubSub

 Once a submission has been successfully encrypted and stored in the Bucket.
 A message is published to the `dap-topic`.
-Message attributes specify location and name of the data.

 **Message Structure Example:**
 ```python